|

 introduce the concept of local performance in the measurements section.
 Let’s have a look at these again in detail.

-say for instance that a certain outpatients’ clinic for referrals has 50
+instance that a certain outpatients’ clinic for referrals has 50 people on

-people on the waiting list at any one time and last year these people waited
+the waiting list at any one time and last year these people waited on average

-on average for 12 weeks, this year we still have 50 people on the waiting
+for 12 weeks, this year we still have 50 people on the waiting list at any

-we know that last year that there was on average 12 weeks by 5 days per week
+that last year that there was on average 12 weeks by 5 days per week by 50

-a linear representation of our health system (both patient waiting list
+representation of our health system (both patient waiting list network and

 receive attention “in time” at the end of the wait or are we late?
 Let’s continue with our analogy.
 Let’s assume that last year our patients